sawyerwatts/Checklists/common.md

 ## Modularity

+- Is the module's API clear and as small as can be?
 - How well does each module isolate and abstract a design decision or implementation detail?
 - How's the locality of behavior?
 (This isn't true modularity but it's still helpful to consider, esp when locality of behavior is flouted for true modularity).
 - Is it clear why something should or should not be added to a module?
-- Is the module's API small and clear?
 - Dependency analysis: what does this module depend on (or use) and what modules depend (or use) on this module?
 Are modules loosely coupled via interfaces or via indirect usage (such as having the caller take the result from module A and